RiffleSystems/riffle-website/src/pages/essays/prelude.md

 This feature was so useful that we found ourselves reaching for a hacky alternative in versions of Riffle where the debugger was broken: adding logic to dump query results to a table in the database, and inspecting those in TablePlus.

 It's interesting to compare this set-wise debugging from debuggers in imperative programs.
-Nearly all imperative debuggers work _point-wise_: we can iterate through a for-loop (or equivalently, a map) but we usually don't see all the data at once.
+Imperative debuggers can iterate through a for-loop (or equivalently, a map) but we usually don't see all the data at once.
 The pervasive use of relational queries seems to be a better fit for debugging data-intensive programs, although we feel that we've only scratched the surface of the problem.

 ### Users and developers benefit from combining “UI data” and "app data”